-Below we show the results of applying the business case tool to the mentioned setting and under the different business model options.
+Below we show the results of applying the business case tool to the mentioned scenario and under the different business model options.

-For its business case calculations, D3.1 [2] presented used three reference cases, based on empirical data of transport companies operating in the Zeeland region, i.e. in the south of the Netherlands, as is the case in our reference shuttle run example.
-Out of those, we use the example of Transport Roosens, which is a consortium partner and had the most relevant trip types in terms of length (an average of 1.5h, compared to multiple hour journeys in the other 2 cases).
-The average number of trips (or transport orders) that is executed per day is assumed to be 276.
+For its business case calculations, D3.1 [2] used three reference cases, based on empirical data of transport companies operating in the Zeeland region (located in the south of the Netherlands), as is the case in our reference shuttle run example.
+Out of those transport companies used as reference, the present section will use the example of Transport Roosens, which is a consortium partner and, in D3.1's dataset, exhibited the most relevant trip types in terms of length (an average of 1.5h, compared to multiple hour journeys in the other 2 cases).
+The average number of trips (or transport orders) that is executed per day was estimated to be 276.

-We assume a trip length of 20min for the return (driven) trip, plus 5min of waiting time - a conservative assumption; this figure could be much higher in a large port - and 30min for the loading and unloading of the containers.
+We assume a trip length of 20min for the return (driven) trip, plus 5min of waiting time - a conservative assumption, since this figure could be much higher in a large port - and 30min for the loading and unloading of the containers.
 In such short-distance trips, we assume that the driver can perform a regular shift of 8 hours and start and end its daily assignments in the same location; therefore, we assume that there is no difference in resting times for manual and remote drivers in this scenario.

 We also perform a simple sensitivity analysis by changing the amount of idle time that remote operation can avoid, which is linked to the TO-to-vehicle ratio.
 A TO-to-vehicle ratio of 1 (or 1:1) would mean that the remote operator stays with the same truck all of its time, either supervising it, waiting, or directly controlling it.
 A TO-to-vehicle ratio of 0.5 (or 1:2) would mean that each operator is responsible for 2 continuously operating trucks, on average, during his entire shift.
-Since in this scenario we consider direct control TO, i.e. that the truck is driven by a human at all times, a 1:2 ratio would imply that during the time that the truck is idle, the operator takes care of the driving of another truck for the equivalent of the entire driven trip - in other words, for an average of 20min or 36% of the total journey, as we assumed 5min of waiting time, 30min for the (un)loading and 20min of driving time.
-This means that the remote operator would be assigned to the driving of a different truck for 57% of the time during which the initial truck is idle10.
+Since in this scenario we consider direct control TO, i.e. that the truck is driven by a human at all times, a 1:2 ratio would imply that during the time that the truck is idle, the operator takes care of the driving of another truck for the equivalent of the entire driven trip - in our example, for an average of 20min or 36% of the total journey, as we assumed 5min of waiting time, 30min for the (un)loading and 20min of driving time.
+This means that the remote operator would be assigned to the driving of a different truck for 57% of the time during which the initial truck is idle (i.e., 20 out of 35min).